gemc/docs/webPage/source/index.rst

 - digitization
 - electromagnetic fields

-All particles are transported through matters and produce radiation, hits, secondaries.
-The geant4 results are then collected and organized according to user preferences.
+All particles are transported through matters and produce radiation, hits, secondaries. gemc then collects the geant4 results and produce the output specified by the user.